 Architecture (is) Infrastructure

-The Prairie Cathedral is an hypothesized project, one that simply exemplifies how architecture and and architectural approach can begin to offer solutions for future infrastructure.
+The Prairie Cathedral is an hypothesized project, one that simply exemplifies how architecture and an architectural approach can begin to offer solutions for future infrastructure.
 Infrastructure simply solves physical or mechanical problems that arise from the collective inhabitation of a single area.
 Transport, power, water, sewage, etc. are all civic realities of creating and inhabiting a city.
 The Prairie Cathedral examines the site, and proposes a future storm-water retention tank that utilizes a single simple formal move to create an urban area of solace.
 The Prairie Cathedral offers a visitor a ‘pure’ version of the prairie, uninterrupted by the city surrounds.
-A moment to reflect on the largest elements of our environment, and provides a connection to ‘place’ which becomes increasingly rare in a growing city.
+A moment to reflect on the largest elements of our environment and a provision of a connection to ‘place’ which becomes increasingly rare in a growing city.